SinkuKumar/Kotlin/README.md

 # Part 1: The Kotlin Language
 ## Chapter 1: Getting into Kotlin
 * About [Kotlin](https://developer.android.com/kotlin)
+Kotlin is a new language that targets the Java platform, created by JetBrains.
+At I/O 2017, Google announced first-class support for Kotlin on the Android platform.
+  * Like Java, it's object-oriented.
+  * Statically and strongly typed.
+  * Less ceremonius than Java.
+  * It's a functional language.
+  * Interoperability with Java.
 * Installing [IntelliJ](https://www.jetbrains.com/idea/download/)
   * Installing Java SDK
     * Java SDK can be installed from intelliJ idea